 Ryanair's standards of integrity and ethical values have been established and are documented in Ryanair's Code of Business Conduct.
 This code is applicable to all Ryanair employees.
 There are established channels for reporting code violations or other concerns in a confidential manner.
 The Personnel Department investigates any instances and the Head of Internal Audit reports findings directly to the Audit Committee.
-The Code is available on the Company's website, http://corporate.ryanair.com.
+The Code is available on the Company's website, https://investor.ryanair.com/governance.

-Attendance at Board and Committee meetings during the year ended March 31, 2016:
+Attendance at Board and Committee meeting gs during the y year ended March 31, 2019: